Isioma20/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 0 prints hello world
+task 1 displays a confused smiley